 It is usual to have some level of discomfort or pain after surgery.
 The extent of pain and the level of pain medication required will vary.
 It will depend on the individual, the type and the extent of surgery performed.
 You will be advised of your predicted requirements and appropriate analgesia and advice provided to you after your procedure.
 This can be adjusted to better fit your needs if you have any problems.

-Ms Nugent normally removes all surgical drains prior to discharging you home.
-When they are removed depends on the location of the drain, the type of surgery performed and the amount of fluid draining into the drain.
-Occasionally you will discharged home with a drain in place.
+Ms Nugent does not use drains in most of the surgeries that she performs.
+If she needs to place a drain, normally this is removed before you go home.
+When drains are removed depends on the location of the drain, the type of surgery performed and the amount of fluid draining into the drain.
+Sometimes you will discharged home with a drain in place.
 If this is the case, you will receive full instructions on how to look after this drain and when it will be removed.

-After certain types of surgery on the hand or the leg or some burn scar surgery, it is necessary to wear a splint or a cast to protect either the surgery or the injury.
+After certain types of surgery on the nose, hand or the leg or some scar surgery, it is necessary to wear a splint or a cast to protect the surgery result.
 If you are in this situation, you will be advised how long you should wear the splint, what situations (if any) that it can be removed for and if any movement or exercises are permitted while wearing the splint.

 The amount of time with restrictions on activity and time off work will vary considerably depending on the type and location of surgery undertaken.
 It also varies depending on the type of activities and work undertaken.
 It will take longer to return to manual work after hand or leg surgery or significant body surgery e.g. abdominoplasty than to return to an office job or a job with light physical demands.
 After facial surgery, you will need to allow time for swelling and bruising to settle before returning to work.
 Again for sporting activities, the time to return will depend on the sport involved and the type of surgery undertaken.
 Ms Nugent will be able to advise you on the specific time period recommended for you during your preoperative consultations.